-When one creates a condition, one can calculate its fulfillment length (e.g. 96).
-The more complex the condition, the larger its fulfillment length will be.
-A BigchainDB federation can put an upper limit on the complexity of the conditions, either directly by setting a maximum allowed fulfillment length, or indirectly by setting a maximum allowed transaction size which would limit the overall complexity across all inputs and outputs of a transaction.
-Note: At the time of writing, there was no configuration setting to set a maximum allowed fulfillment length, so the only real option was to set a maximum allowed transaction size.
+When one creates a condition, one can calculate its cost, an estimate of the resources that would be required to validate the fulfillment.
+A BigchainDB federation can put an upper limit on the complexity of each condition, either directly by setting a maximum allowed cost, or indirectly by setting a maximum allowed transaction size which would limit the overall complexity accross all inputs and outputs of a transaction.
+Note: At the time of writing, there was no configuration setting to set a maximum allowed cost, so the only real option was to set a maximum allowed transaction size.